Alteryx Database File Format

 If I want to transform data in a file containing a spatial object, but do not interact with the spatial object, is it still most efficient to use a .yxdb?

 Yes, but in this case, you would want to turn off the Spatial Index in the advanced options so you don't waste any time and space creating it.

 What other information is stored in a .yxdb file?

 - Source: Contains the tool, file, or process the field came from.
-May also contain additional metainfo such as a specific dataset from a plugin.
-The tools that report metainfo include: Allocate Input Tool and Allocate Append Tool, CASS Tool, Formula Tool, Street Geocoder Tool, and tools that use Guzzler such as Trade Area Tool, Distance Tool, and Find Nearest Tool.
+Might also contain additional metainfo like a specific dataset from a plugin.
+The tools that report metainfo include: Allocate Input tool and Allocate Append tool, CASS tool, Formula tool, Street Geocoder tool, and tools that use Guzzler like Trade Area tool, Distance tool, and Find Nearest tool.

-- Description: May or may not contain information.
-If data is appended from an Allocate tool, the longer, more descriptive field name will be contained here.
-Additionally the user can add their own field description via the Select Tool and this information will stay associated with the field.
+- Description: Might or might not contain information.
+If data is appended from an Allocate tool, the longer, more descriptive field name is contained here.
+Additionally, the user can add their own field description via the Select tool, and this information stays associated with the field.